On this page

 How to apply

+Please check CINEA's website for current Calls for CEF Energy and CEF Transport.
 With regard to the CEF Transport programme, your project must be approved by the Dutch Ministry of Infrastructure and Water Management.
-Deadline for submitting your proposal is 7 February 2017.
-You submit your proposal through the Netherlands Enterprise Agency (RVO) (Dutch).
+You submit your proposal through the Netherlands Enterprise Agency (RVO.nl, in Dutch).